GabrielAmazonas/pucrio-dsa-dataengineering/README.md

 - A higher IMC *does not* correlate directly to a greater incidence of medals
 - The Height range between 160cm and 182cm has a considerable concentration of medals when compared to other height ranges
-- Unlike the Height range mentioned previously, there is no Weight range that concentrates more Olympic medals historically
+- Unlike the Height range mentioned previously, there is no Weight range that concentrates more on Olympic medals historically